luckgrid/lg-turbo-ui/README.md

 - Add configs workspace to contain eslint, typescript, prettier, etc
 - Add services workspace to contain shared backend services and actions

-### UI Package Architecture
+### Improved UI Architecture

-- Organize ui components into groups that share similar primitives and style variants
+- Organize ui components into groups that share similar primitives and style variants.
+Remove old primitives dir from ui in favor of new component groups which will share primitives internally.
+This should reduce complexity associated with inheritance chains and deep nesting
 - Create additional ui libraries to contain more complex code blocks related to the same feature or module (i.e. shop, blog, docs, auth, platform, etc...)

-### Design System Package
+### Turbo Design System

+- Clone a new project from lg-turbo-ui called lg-turbo-ds, with a mirror branch to sync ui changes with design system changes
 - Decouple UI from Design by creating a separate package for a unified design system to integrate with multiple ui packages.
 - Create a framework agnostic tailwind design system that will integrate into any framework or library (not just React by default).
+- Reduce dependencies on Radix-UI and other third party libraries in favor of native browser solutions using HTML and CSS.
+For example, using [select element with custom styles](https://developer.chrome.com/blog/a-customizable-select) or [dialog element for the modal](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog).

 ## Dev Roadmap

+- Update incremental build processes to include next apps and config packages to output cache for types
 - App registry (and/or package) for common configs, utils, and assets to share between apps.
 - Stories for UI components and primitives using storybook.
 - Unit tests for UI components and primitives using vitest.